telerik/ajax-docs/api/server/Telerik.Web.UI/RadGrid.md

 #### Remarks
 Note that the Paging must be enabled ( must
                 be true) in order to use this property.

+###  DataMember `String`

+Gets or sets the name of the list of data that the Telerik RadGrid
+            control binds to, in cases where the data source contains more than one distinct list of data items.

+#### Remarks
+Use the DataMember property to specify a member from a multimember data
+                    source to bind to the list control.
+For example, if you have a data source with more than one table specified in the DataSource property, use the DataMember property to specify which table to bind to a data listing control.
+                The value of the DataMember property is stored in view state.This property cannot be set by themes or style sheet themes.
+For more information, see ThemeableAttribute and Themes and Skins Overview in MSDN.

+###  DataMember `String`

+Gets or sets the name of the list of data that the data-bound control
+            binds to, in cases where the data source contains more than one distinct list of data items.

+###  DataModelID `String`

+Gets or sets a OData service DataModelID.

+###  DataSource `Object`

+Gets or sets the object from which the Telerik RadGrid control
+            retrieves its list of data items.

+#### Remarks
+You should have in mind, that in case you are using simple data binding (i.e.
+                when you are not using NeedDataSource event) the correct approach is to call the DataBind() method on the first page load when !Page.IsPostBack and after handling some event (sort event for example).You will need to assign DataSource and rebind the grid after each operation (paging, sorting, editing, etc.) - this copies exactly MS DataGrid behavior.

+###  DataSource `Object`

+Gets or sets the object from which the data-bound control retrieves
+            its list of data items.

+###  DataSourceID `Object`

+Gets or sets the ID of the control from which the Telerik RadGrid
+                control retrieves its list of data items.

+#### Remarks
+If the Telerik RadGrid control has already been initialized when
+                you set the DataSourceID property.This property cannot be set by themes or style sheet themes.

+###  DataSourceID `Object`

+Gets or sets the ID of the control from which the data-bound control
+            retrieves its list of data items.

+###  DeleteMethod `String`

+Gets or sets the name of the method to call in order to delete data

+###  EditIndexes `GridIndexCollection`

+Gets a collection of the indexes of the Items that are in edit mode.

+###  EditItems `GridDataItemCollection`

+Gets a collection of all GridItems in edit mode.
+See the Remarks
+            for more info.

+#### Remarks
+The EditItems collection contains InPlace
+                edit mode items.
+When you switch the edit type to EditForms, the EditItems collection holds the currently edited items but not their EditFormItems (which in this case hold the new values).
+See this help article for more
+                details.
+                    You should not use this property to check whether there are items in edit mode.
+                    The better approach is to use  property instead.

 ###  EditItemStyle `GridTableItemStyle`